iCliniq Logo

 Hello doctor,

-My wife is having uneasiness and tiredness since last two days.
-We have consulted a physician who suggested ECG and X-rays, and both of these were normal.
+My wife has been experiencing uneasiness and fatigue for the past two days.
+We consulted a physician who recommended an ECG and X-rays, both of which were normal.
 The physician then suggested a 2D echocardiogram.
-The 2D echocardiogram report says suspected bicuspid aortic valve, valve calcified with severe aortic stenosis (peak gradient/mean gradient 102/67 mmHg) Mild 2+ AR.
-No RWAR, normal LV systolic function.
-LCEF=60%.
-Mid concentric LVH.
-What treatment can be had?
+The 2D echocardiogram report shows a suspected bicuspid aortic valve, calcification of the valve with severe aortic stenosis (peak gradient/mean gradient 102/67 mmHg), and mild 2+ aortic regurgitation.
+No regional wall motion abnormalities (RWMA), normal left ventricular systolic function with an ejection fraction (LVEF) of 60 percent, and mild concentric left ventricular hypertrophy (LVH).
+What treatment options are available?

 Hello,